neoforged/.github/primers/1.21.5/index.md

     - `ItemStack`
         - `MAP_CODEC`
         - `canDestroyBlock` - Returns whether this item can destroy the provided block state.
+- `net.minecraft.world.item.alchemy.PotionContents#getPotionDescription` - Returns the description of the mob effect with some amplifier.
 - `net.minecraft.world.item.crafting.TransmuteResult` - A recipe result object that represents an item, count, and the applied components.
+- `net.minecraft.world.level`
+    - `GameRules`
+        - `getType` - Gets the game rule type from its key.
+        - `keyCodec` - Creates the codec for the key of a game rule type.
-- `net.minecraft.world.level.Level`
+    - `Level`
         - `isMoonVisible` - Returns wehther the moon is currently visible in the sky.
         - `getPushableEntities` - Gets all entities except the specified target within the provided bounding box.
 - `net.minecraft.world.level.block`
     - `Block`
         - `UPDATE_SKIP_BLOCK_ENTITY_SIDEEFFECTS` - A flag that skips all potential sideeffects when updating a block entity.
         - `UPDATE_SKIP_ALL_SIDEEFFECTS` - A flag that skips all sideeffects by skipping certain block entity logic, supressing drops, and updating the known shape.
     - `SegmentableBlock` - A block that can typically be broken up into segments with unique sizes and placements.
 - `net.minecraft.world.level.block.entity.StructureBlockEntity#isStrict`, `setStrict` - Sets strict mode when generating structures.
+- `net.minecraft.world.level.entity.PersistentEntitySectionManager#isTicking` - Returns whether the specified chunk is currently ticking.
 - `net.minecraft.world.level.levelgen.feature`
     - `AbstractHugeMushroomFeature#placeMushroomBlock` - Places a mushroom block that specified location, replacing a block if it can.
     - `TreeFeature#getLowestTrunkOrRootOfTree` - Retruns the lowest block positions of the tree decorator.
 - `net.minecraft.world.level.levelgen.feature.treedecorators.PlaceOnGroundDecorator` - A decorator that places the tree on a valid block position.
+- `net.minecraft.world.level.material.Fluid#getAABB`, `FluidState#getAABB` - Returns the bounding box of the fluid.

 ### List of Changes

 - `com.mojang.blaze3d.pipeline.RenderTarget#clear` now has an overload that take in four floats specifying that RGBA values to clear the color with
 - `com.mojang.blaze3d.platform.DisplayData` is now a record
 - `com.mojang.blaze3d.resource.RenderTargetDescriptor` now takes in an integer representing the color to clear to
-- `net.minecraft.util.Util#makeEnumMap` returns the `Map` superinstance rather than the specific `EnumMap`.
+- `net.minecraft.util.Util#makeEnumMap` returns the `Map` superinstance rather than the specific `EnumMap`
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#hasInfiniteItems` -> `net.minecraft.world.entity.LivingEntity#hasInfiniteMaterials`
 - `net.minecraft.client.player`
     - `ClientInput#leftImpulse`, `forwardImpulse` -> `moveVector`, now protected